tw-haiven/haiven/cli/README.md

-# `TEAMAI-CLI Quickstart Guide`
+# `HAIVEN-CLI Quickstart Guide`
-The `teamai-cli` is a command line interface that provides a set of commands for indexing files, and creating knowledge packages.
+The `haiven-cli` is a command line interface that provides a set of commands for indexing files, and creating knowledge packages.

-### TEAMAI-CLI Installation
+### HAIVEN-CLI Installation
 Run the [install_dev_dependencies](../install_dev_dependencies.sh) script to install the necessary dependencies for the cli.

 ```console